mutablelogic/go-llm/pkg/toolkit/README.md

     AddResource(...llm.Resource) error

     // RemoveBuiltin removes a previously registered builtin tool by name,
     // prompt by name, or resource by URI.
+Tools are checked before prompts.
-    // Returns an error if the identifier matches zero or more than one item.
+    // Returns llm.ErrNotFound if no match exists.
     RemoveBuiltin(string) error

     // AddConnector registers a remote MCP server.
 The namespace is inferred from